lukas-walker/4d-holographic-tutorials/README.md

 Choose Platform Universal Windows Platform.
 If not yet installed it will tell you to install UWP the Unity Hub.
 (You can also do this directly in the Hub before opening the project.)

+Then klick Switch Platform.
+You don't need to select Hololens from the target device list.
+(I don't think it makes a difference.)

+7. Configure the project

+- In the (new) Mixed Reality tab choose Toolkit >
+- If necessary,  click on the yellow warning sign and click fix all
+- In the Quality settings (Project Settings > Quality), change the default level for UWP to very low and disable the other levels.
+- In the Player settings, switch on the Supported Device Family > Holographic
+- In Preferences > External Tools select VS as External Script Editor

 ## Resources